 (3) This Policy is to be read in conjunction with the Prevention of Harassment, Bullying and Discrimination Procedure and relevant State and Federal legislation.
-For the avoidance of doubt, the obligations of UNE Representatives are in addition to those set out in related policies and procedures, including but not limited to the Code of Conduct, Conflicts of Interest Policy and the Work Health and Safety Rule.
+For the avoidance of doubt, the obligations of UNE Representatives are in addition to those set out in related policies and procedures, including but not limited to the Code of Conduct, Conflicts of Interest Policy, the Work Health and Safety Rule and the Sexual Harm and Harassment Prevention and Response Guidelines.